 I read the book to the students and talk about the math, but most importantly, we sing the doorbell sound together.
 I use resonator bells, but you could use a piano, a glockenspiel, or even your voice.

 The students echo me singing “ding dong” using “sol mi”.
 In first grade, we use the “sol mi” hand signs after we learn those.
 I use the notes C and A, (an octave above middle c).

-Once they get pretty good at singing “ding dong” on pitch as a solo, I bring out resonator bells and each student gets a turn to play them in sol mi order and to sing it with their voice.
-You could use Orff instruments or recorder.
-This is magical to them – to hear their voice match the instrument and to let it ring.
+Once students get good at singing “ding dong” on the pitch as a group, bring out resonator bells and give each student a turn to play them and to sing it a solo.
+Use Orff instruments, recorder, or your voice for the “ding dong”.
+This is magical to them – to hear their voice match the instrument.

-After every student gets a turn, I bring in a bag of some small cookies.
-The students love this and it is a great way to get them singing in a beautiful high voice on pitch.
+After every student gets a turn as a solo, I bring in a bag of some small cookies.
+The students love this and it is a great way to get them singing in a beautiful high voice on the pitch.
 Click below to find the book.
 (I am an Amazon affiliate)